Baoshan Yunnan, China Travel Guide

 Enjoy local brands like Dali Beer alongside popular national selections.

-Experience this potent Chinese liquor, often part of communal toasts.
+Experience this potent Chinese liquor, frequently a part of communal toasts.

-Savor freshly squeezed juices from seasonal local fruits.
+Savor freshly squeezed juices from seasonal fruits from the area.

-Exploring Baoshan's cuisine is a rewarding part of your journey.
+Exploring Baoshan's cuisine is a rewarding an element of your journey.
 Keep these tips in mind: